Pete Pihos

-Peter Louis Pihos (/piːhoːs/; October 22, 1923August 16, 2011) was an American football player and coach.
+Peter Louis Pihos (/piːhoːs/; October 22, 1923 – August 16, 2011) was an American professional football player who was an end for the Philadelphia Eagles of the National Football League (NFL).

-Pihos played college football, principally as an end and fullback, for Indiana University from 1942 to 1943 and 1945 to 1946.
-He was selected as a first-team All-American in 1942, 1943, and 1945.
+Pihos played college football as an end and fullback for the Indiana Hoosiers from 1942 to 1943 and 1945 to 1946.
+He was selected as a first-team All-American in 1942, 1943 and 1945.
 His college playing career was interrupted by service in the United States Army during World War II.
 He was inducted into the College Football Hall of Fame in 1966, the first Indiana player to be so honored.

-Pihos played professional football as an end in the National Football League (NFL) for the Philadelphia Eagles from 1947 to 1955.
+Pihos played in the NFL for the Philadelphia Eagles from 1947 to 1955.
 While with the Eagles, he helped the team win back-to-back NFL championships in 1948 and 1949.
 He was selected six times to play in the Pro Bowl (1950–1955) and six times as a first-team All-Pro (1948, 1949, 1952–1955).
 During his career, he was one of the NFL's leading receivers.
 He was named to the NFL 1940s All-Decade Team in 1969 and inducted into the Pro Football Hall of Fame in 1970.

 After his playing career was over, Pihos was the head football coach for National Agricultural College (later renamed Delaware Valley University) from 1956 to 1958.
 He also held coaching positions with Tulane University (assistant coach, 1959–1960) and the Richmond Rebels (head coach, 1964–1965).

 Early life

 Pihos was born in 1923 in Orlando, Florida.
 His parents, Louis and Mary Pihos, were Greek immigrants.
-In August 1937, when Pihos was 13 years old, his father, the operator of an all-night restaurant in Orlando, was murdered.
+On July 31, 1937, when Pihos was 14 years old, his father, the operator of a breakfast restaurant in Orlando, was murdered.
 His body was discovered behind the counter of the restaurant with his skull fractured in 12 places.
-Police concluded he had been struck with a meat cleaver or axe.
+Police concluded he had been struck with a hatchet.
 A young truck driver was arrested and charged with the murder but was not convicted.

 Pihos attended Orlando High School where he played football as a tackle and basketball as a guard.
 When he was a junior in high school, his mother moved the family to Chicago, where he attended Austin High School.